brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 |![left handed](images/left_handed.gif)  | ![right-handed](images/right_handed.gif)|

-*3D render of 25 μm mouse brain atlas by [Wang et al., 2020](https://doi.org/10.1016/j.cell.2020.04.007), visualised in napari with visible axes, using the [brainrender-napari plugin](https://napari-hub.org/plugins/brainrender-napari.html)*.
+*3D render of 25 μm mouse brain atlas by [Wang et al., 2020](https://doi.org/10.1016/j.cell.2020.04.007), visualised in napari with visible axes at the origin, using the [brainrender-napari plugin](https://napari-hub.org/plugins/brainrender-napari.html).
+Like other BrainGlobe atlases, its orientation is `ASR`.
+The `R` means that the right hemisphere is always closer to the origin, and the right hemisphere looks like it's a left hemisphere in the right-handed coordinate system.*

 `napari v0.6.0` and later use a **right-handed 3D coordinate system** by default, however `brainrender` expects a **left-handed system**, so 3D visualisations may appear mirrored (left-right flipped).